 If one is interested in becoming a pharmacy technician but is a little rusty at math, a basic algebra review course or two at your local community college may also help.
 Though computers help streamline a lot of the calculations pharmacy technicians used to perform, these skills are still required and are necessary for the job and for national pharmacy technician certification.

-Michelle Goeking (BM, CPhT) has been a practicing pharmacy technician for 16 years in both community and hospital settings.
+Michelle Goeking-Frazer (BM, CPhT, PharmD) is a pharmacist with years of teaching and leadership experience.
+Prior to achieving her Doctor of Pharmacy (PharmD) at University of Illinois at Rockford College of Pharmacy she was a practicing pharmacy technician for 16 years in both community and hospital settings.
 She has 5 years of experience creating and directing a pharmacy technician education program at a community college, as well as writing PTCE test items for various publishers.
-Michelle is currently enrolled in a doctor of pharmacy program at the University of Illinois at Chicago and is a practicing pharmacy intern.